Questions, Answered

 Are empty legs really cheaper?

 Sometimes — but they're cheaper because they're inflexible.
 An empty leg is a positioning flight an operator already needs to fly, so they sell the seats at 50-75% off the full charter rate.
 The catch: you can't move the date, you can't move the route by more than a few miles, and the operator can cancel if their primary booking changes.
-Empty legs work brilliantly for opportunistic travelers and badly for anyone with a fixed schedule.
+Empty legs work brilliantly for opportunistic travellers and badly for anyone with a fixed schedule.

 Is private aviation safer than commercial?